 Drone wind turbine inspections provide better information sooner thus providing a more streamlined, targeted approach to meet maintenance objectives.

-Though we have developed our in-house expertise to inspect and review wind turbine blade damage, we also retain solid working relationship with a leader in expert blade repair, with a premiere blade composites manufacturer and with SGS Global a leader in certification and verification who, in some cases, can undertake 3rd party independent reviews of our findings to ensure the highest standard of results reporting.
+Though we have developed our in-house expertise to inspect and review wind turbine blade damage, we also retain a solid working relationship with a leader in expert blade repair, with a premiere blade composites manufacturer, and with SGS Global a leader in certification and verification who, in some cases, can undertake 3rd party independent reviews of our findings to ensure the highest standard of results reporting.

 Recon Aerial Media is currently under subcontract to Siemens for wind turbine blade inspections throughout Canada.
 This massive undertaking will see us conduct up to 12000 blade inspections on over 1000+ wind turbines each year.
 This collective intelligence perfectly positions Recon to serve manufacturer’s owner/operators and O&M specialists alike throughout the wind industry across Canada and beyond.

-Recon Aerial has the know-how, experience and work-flow procedures, to conduct wind turbine inspections with technical expertise.
+Recon Aerial has the know-how, experience, and workflow procedures, to conduct wind turbine inspections with technical expertise.
 Our methodology surpasses some automated inspection processes, and we routinely gather data for a complete wind turbine inspection by drone with between 25-35 minutes of drone flight time.

-Combining immense boots-on-the-ground operational experience with the data from prior blade inspections we can easily highlight lightning strikes, hairline cracks, white cracks, leading edge erosion, delamination and many other types of blade defects.
+Combining immense boots-on-the-ground operational experience with the data from prior blade inspections we can easily highlight lightning strikes, hairline cracks, white cracks, leading-edge erosion, delamination, and many other types of blade defects.